pattnaik-upasana/DQN-experiments/README.md

 # DQN-experiments
 Transfer Learning in Deep Reinforcement Learning Experiments

-Practice and Iterative Practice DQN algorithm and code by Raviteja Kancharla
+Original Practice and Iterative Practice DQN algorithm and code by Raviteja Kancharla.